Tutorial: Change the database for EF Database First with ASP.NET MVC app

 Using MVC, Entity Framework, and ASP.NET Scaffolding, you can create a web application that provides an interface to an existing database.
 This tutorial series shows you how to automatically generate code that enables users to display, edit, create, and delete data that resides in a database table.
 The generated code corresponds to the columns in the database table.

-This part of the series focuses on making an update to the database structure and propagating that change throughout the web application.
+This tutorial focuses on making an update to the database structure and propagating that change throughout the web application.

 Add a column